The insider advice on this page is from two of Wendy’s Trusted Travel Experts for Israel: Joe Yudin and Jonathan Rose of Touring Israel.

 October and November.
 Israel’s weather is like northern California’s, and fall is gorgeous: sunny and mild in most of the country.
 November, the beginning of the rainy season, is relatively crowdless (unlike October, which sees many Jewish and Christian travelers visiting for Sukkot).
 Millions of birds stop in Israel in November, on their way from Eurasia to Africa; the Hula Valley Bird Festival celebrates this awesome migration.

 March to May.
 Spring, like fall, is warm and bright in most of the country—although it can be rainy in March.
+(Just make sure to avoid the crowds during Easter and Passover.)
+In spring, the countryside is green and covered in wildflowers; Darom Adom is a festival celebrating the desert bloom in late February/early March.

 Mid-January to early March.
 As long as you don’t mind highs in the 50s and a little rain, this is the time to avoid crowds and get great deals.
 In Jerusalem and other high-altitude destinations like Safed and the Golan Heights, it can be chilly (in the 40s and low 50s in January in Jerusalem) with occasional light snow.
 But if you’re going somewhere like Eilat on the Red Sea in the south, winter weather is lovely—especially when you compare it to the sweaty days of summer.